 Use text blast marketing to notify your customers about upcoming sales.
 By going for MMS texting, you can add posters, images, or videos and make your advertisements pop.

 However, it is important to remember that not all phones support MMS.
-For phones without the facility or those not connected to the internet may receive blanks or illegible symbols.
-In MMS marketing, it is a good practice to include all critical information about the sale in a text format instead of just adding it in the media file.
+Phones without the facility or those not connected to the internet may receive blanks or illegible symbols.
+In MMS marketing, it is a good practice to include all critical information about the sale in a text format instead of just adding it to the media file.

 Coupons or incentive distribution

 Image Source: Subway

 People love receiving discount coupons or gift vouchers from their favorite brands.
 They look forward to these incentives when they sign up for your text blast list, these incentives.